nvanoss/projects/README.txt

 	designed a custom experiment on an FR-4 printed circuit board that investigates the effects of distributed crosstalk on digital signals.

+plant.oss.v1.0: this directory contains images and design files for my custom household automation
+	circuit board on a compact footprint using a PIC12 MCU with a header pins for rapid firmware prototyping, dual SSR control, a potentiometer dial for user input, and free I/O headers for modular builds.

 PSIM: this directory contains simulations of some power conversion systems I investigated as part of
 	my power electronics class.